Andreas-Wendl/MIEZEPY_website/content/documentation/how-to/gui/structure/results.md

 +++
 title = "Results"
-description = "Functionalities of the Environments tab" weight = 104
+description = "Functionalities of the Results tab" weight = 104
 +++

-## The Environments Tab
+## The Results Tab
- tbd
+The results tab provides the plotting of the reduced data.
+Under construction, tbd